waku-org/docs.waku.org/docs/overview/reference/waku-vs-libp2p.md

 Waku includes various protocols covering the following domains: privacy preservation, censorship resistance, and platform agnosticism, allowing it to run on any platform or environment.

-libp2p does not provide out-of-the-box protocols to enable mostly offline/resource-restricted devices, [Store](/overview/concepts/protocols#store)/[Light Push](/overview/concepts/protocols#light-push)/[Filter](/overview/concepts/protocols#filter) caters to those use cases.
+libp2p does not provide out-of-the-box protocols to enable mostly offline/resource-limited devices, [Store](/overview/concepts/protocols#store)/[Light Push](/overview/concepts/protocols#light-push)/[Filter](/overview/concepts/protocols#filter) caters to those use cases.

 ## Economic Spam Protection

-libp2p does not have strong spam protection guarantees, [RLN (Rate Limit Nullifier)](/overview/concepts/protocols#rln-relay) is a protocol being developed by the Waku team towards this goal.
+libp2p does not have strong spam protection guarantees, [RLN Relay](/overview/concepts/protocols#rln-relay) is a protocol being developed by the Waku team towards this goal.